silbinarywolf/proposal-fel/README.md

     - ie. $get_posts() in PHP will output `<?php get_posts(); ?>`
     - ie. $this.props.value in JavaScript will output `this.props.value`

+## Roadmap plan:

+To avoid constantly increasing scope and never properly finish implementing features, the following link shows my plan for features and what version numbers they'll be at.

+This will be updated as I go.

+(ROADMAP.md)[Roadmap]

 ## Rules
 - A component must begin with a captial letter.
     - Reasoning: Make it clear when using a regular tag vs a component, ie. "div" vs "Div"